Identity Thief: Production

-Casting

-The film was first conceived as a project with two male leads, but that changed when Bateman saw McCarthy in Bridesmaids and pushed for her to star alongside him.
+The film was first conceived as a project with two male leads, but that changed when Jason Bateman saw Melissa McCarthy in Bridesmaids and pushed for her to star alongside him.
 Jerry Eeten wrote an early draft, later finished by Craig Mazin with a final rewrite by Seth Gordon.
 In January 2012, Gordon was announced as the director of the film with Scott Stuber producing through his Stuber Pictures banner with Bateman and Peter Morgan for DumbDumb.
 In April 2012, John Cho, Clark Duke and Amanda Peet joined the cast.
 In May 2012, Jon Favreau and Morris Chestnut also joined the cast.

-Filming

 Some filming took place in Atlanta at the 191 Peachtree Tower, around May 2012.
 Scenes were also filmed on Peachtree Street in Midtown Atlanta, at The Colonnade restaurant on Cheshire Bridge Road in Morningside, and at Perimeter Mall.
 Scenes from the film were also shot at Salon 2000 in Ansley Mall.